- Military Life Cycle

-A benefit of military membership: more ways to get a tax extension
+A benefit of military membership: More ways to get a tax-filing extension

 There are three types of extensions available to service members:

-- Automatic extension will be granted if you apply for an automatic extension of time to file your U.S. individual income tax return using IRS Form 4868 before the due date.
-Note: if you owe taxes, you will be charged interest from the date the payment was due, if you do not make a tax payment by the original tax filing deadline.
+- You can get an automatic extension on filing your U.S. individual income tax return if you do so using IRS Form 4868 before the due date.
+But note that if you owe taxes, you will be charged interest from the date the payment was due if you do not make a payment by the original filing deadline.

 - If your duty post is outside the United States or Puerto Rico, you qualify for an automatic two-month extension.
-To receive this extension, you must attach a statement to your return explaining your situation and how you qualify for an extension.
-If you can’t file your return within the two months, you can request up to another four-month extension.
+To receive this extension, you must attach a statement to your return explaining your situation and how you qualify.
+If you can’t file your return within the two months, you can request another four-month extension.
 If you owe taxes, your interest will start accruing from the date the payment was originally due.

-- If you are serving in a combat zone or contingency operation, an automatic extension can be granted for filing your tax return, paying your owed tax or filing a claim for a refund.
-This deadline is extended for 180 days after leaving the eligible area or after that area is no longer designated a combat zone or after your operation is no longer considered a contingency operation.
+- If you are serving in a combat zone or contingency operation, an automatic extension can be granted for filing your tax return, paying your owed taxes or filing a claim for a refund.
+This deadline is extended for 180 days after you leave the eligible area, after that area is no longer designated a combat zone or after your operation is no longer considered a contingency operation.
 You can also receive an extension if you are hospitalized outside the United States because of injuries sustained in a combat zone or hazardous duty area.

-Military OneSource MilTax provides trained tax consultants who have extensive knowledge of the tax benefits for military members and families.
-They can help you file an extension, determine what you’re eligible for and answer any tax question.
-Contact Military OneSource at 800-342-9647 to schedule a free appointment with a MilTax consultant.
+Military OneSource MilTax provides trained tax consultants who have extensive knowledge of the tax benefits for military members and their immediate family members.
+They can help you file for an extension, determine what you’re eligible for and answer any tax questions you may have.
+Contact Military OneSource at 800-342-9647 or live chat to schedule a free appointment with a MilTax consultant.
 OCONUS/international?
 Click here for calling options.